Why is it good for me?

 If you aren’t participating in one of the courses, costs can vary between wakeboarding on a cable or behind a boat.
 Typically when wakeboarding on a cable prices start at £19 for an hour session with the wakeboard (£9), wetsuit (£3), buoyancy aid (£1) and helmet (£1) being added extras.
 Some venues will do an “all included” price which normally works out to be slightly cheaper at around £28.

-It can be expected that lessons behind a boat will be more expensive due to the added cost of fuel which is needed to run the boat.
+Lessons behind a boat will be more expensive due to the added cost of fuel which is needed to run the boat.
 In addition to this sessions behind a boat, which are normally done at sea or in an estuary, are far more weather dependent due to the more exposed circumstances, meaning that conditions can be harder to learn in or the lesson may be cancelled.

 What equipment do I need?